a3bd2lra7man/m7_db/README.md

 1- make your stream in streamController way

-2- call watch function provide by M7Dao with two parameter the first is the streamController the second is your query
+2- call watch() function provide by M7Dao with two parameter the first is the streamController the second is your query

 3- make sure to override the dispose function and close your controller if u forget M7Dao will close it for you but u have to tell M7Dao when to dispose() in your logic

 *if you wish to add your custom query please do not forget to call notifyListener() to tell M7Dao that's something happened to the database to updating it's stream*

-#### example yo use M7Dao with streams
+#### Example yo use M7Dao with streams

 ```dart